Boss Hunting

-The desire to break into the high-brow world of whisky drinking is a great one, no question; but if you’re serious about getting the most out of your proverbial single malt, then spending some time thinking about the appropriate drinking vessel is almost non-negotiable.
+The desire to break into the high-brow world of whisky drinking is a great one, without a question.
+But if you're serious about getting the most out of your single malt, then spending some time thinking about the appropriate drinking vessel is non-negotiable.

 RELATED: An Easy Glossary Of Whisk(e)y Terms Every Man Should Know